ncase/mental-health/index.md

 **🚨 ALL FEELINGS ARE IMPERFECT SIGNALS ABOUT MET & UNMET NEEDS. 🚨**

-This is a [functionalist view of emotions](https://en.wikipedia.org/wiki/Functional_accounts_of_emotion).
-But what do I mean by "signal"?
+This is the [functionalist view of emotions](https://en.wikipedia.org/wiki/Functional_accounts_of_emotion).
+But, what do I mean by "signal"?

 Imagine a cafe.
-When a customer arrives, the bell above the entrance door gives a *ding!* signal.
+When a customer arrives, the bell above the entrance door gives a *ding* signal.

 Likewise, when a body/mind need is met – or is about to – we feel a Pleasure signal: joy, anticipation, curiosity, the "Aha!" moment, pride.